ranbureand/sitefolio/_posts/2021-08-15-multilingual-sites-in-jekyll-4.markdown

 ### Sitemap files

-We then place a dedicated page named `sitemap.xml` in each of the language subdirectories of the site.
+We then place a dedicated `sitemap.xml` page in each of the language subdirectories of the site.
 For example, here is the front matter of the English page `sitemap.xml`:

 {% raw %}
 ``` liquid